jakobsj/tomobox/README.md

 getNoise.m: Creates a vector of Gaussian white noise.

 phantom3d.m: Create a three-dimensional extension of the classic Shepp-Logan test image.
-This file is made by Matthias Schabel and published at the FEX as File ID: #9416.
+This file is made by Matthias Schabel and published at the MATLAB File Exchange as File ID: #9416, https://uk.mathworks.com/matlabcentral/fileexchange/9416-3d-shepp-logan-phantom

 plotLayers.m: Displays the layers of threedimensional array.